alphashiv27/UrbanMatch-PythonTask/README.md

 3. **Match**: Provide an `InterestFilter` JSON body to `/match/{user_id}`.
 4. **Email Validation**: Test `GET /validate_email/{email}` with various email formats.

-You can also write automated tests with a framework like **pytest**:
+You can also write automated tests with  **pytest** in the root directory:
 ```bash
 pytest
 ```